-I'm fascinated with sound, both as a way to experience place and cultivate deep listening.
-Below are samples of recordings made on various expeditions and encounters that I use to create larger sound installations and immersive meditations.
+I'm fascinated with sound, both as a way to experience place and to cultivate deep listening.
+Below are samples of recordings that I've made on various expeditions and encounters, which I use to create larger sound installations and immersive meditations.
 I call them Sound Portraits because listening is like a soft gaze into what you cannot always see.

 Sound portrait: The lost song

 On assignment in Jordan, I wondered a bit too far one day and got lost in the desert of Wadi Rum.
 Forward, backward, and sideways all seemed to lead to the same unknown place.
 I walked until I came across a young woman and her daughter, hanging laundry outside their tent.
 I had happened upon the tent of the highest Bedouin leader, and this is the song he played for me, his unexpected desert guest.
 (The instrument used is a one-stringed Rababa, valued for its voice-like qualities.)

 Sound portrait: Women of the Falls

 In the strangely beautiful Venezuelan jungle lies the Orinoco River–a sacred river, depended on for livelihood by the indigenous Pemon indians, and a river that also seems to hold space for the entirety of everything that surrounds it.
 Including spirits.
 This song is an offering to the Orinoco, voiced by the medicine women of the Pemon.
 Medicine songs invoke natural and/or magical powers.

 I met the women of Pemon while on an expedition to retrace photojournalist Ruth Robertson’s 1949 discovery of Angel Falls, which established it as the highest waterfall in the world.

 Sound portrait: Sleeping with wolves